Caltech-IPAC/irsa-tutorials/index.md

 ```

-## Interactive Visualization in Python with Firefly
+## Interactive visualization in Python with Firefly

+These notebooks demonstrate how to use the Firefly visualization tools from Python.
+Firefly is an open-source toolkit based on IVOA standards and designed to enable astronomical data archive access, exploratory data analysis, and visualization.

+It is used in archive user interfaces at IRSA, the NASA Exoplanet Science Institute (NExScI), the NASA/IPAC Extragalactic Database (NED), and the Vera C. Rubin Observatory.

 ```{toctree}
 ---